AlexJoelMontano/euro-car-connect/README.md

     - **Email**: alexjoelmontano@gmail.com
     - **Github**: alexjoelmontano

-We appreciate your interest in Euro-Car-Connect and look forward to building a thriving community together!
+We appreciate your interest in **Euro Car Connect** and look forward to building a thriving community together!
 ---